Aphelious/SeeClickFix/README.md

 It is my goal to find a dashboard tool to develop directly from Python but there are many available and I'm still researching which I'd like to learn.

+Update: I've decided to do a significant rewrite of this project to reflect some of the best practices I've been learning about namely creating staging areas for my data, data validation, and getting away from Pandas for transforms.

 ###Challenges:

 The greatest challenge with this project was maintaining data integrity